The libraries, the Querini family, lion, lionesses

 Conflicts with the Pope.
 Between Rome and Brescia

-One of the reasons that led Angelo Maria to want to found the Queriniana Library was the news that some of the volumes he had donated to the Vatican in 1731 when he was appointed librarian had not been appreciated and some were sold as was customary at that time for duplicate or damaged volumes.
+One of the reasons Angelo Maria Querini sought to establish the Queriniana Library was the discovery that some of the volumes he had donated to the Vatican in 1731—upon his appointment as librarian—had not been properly appreciated.
+As was customary at the time for duplicate or damaged books, some were even sold.

 This means that the bishop had to pay for the return of volumes he had previously donated and perhaps it would have cost him less to buy them new.

-There were other complex reasons for conflict with Pope Benedict XIV who said of him: “We have neither art nor part in him; nor has he ever received or will receive any commission from Us; being a vain man full of himself and ill-disposed towards Us and towards Holy See.”
+Querini was evidently displeased by the Vatican’s practice of selling donated books, but this was not his only point of contention with Pope Benedict XIV.
+Their strained relationship stemmed from deeper, more complex issues.
+The Pope himself made his disapproval clear, stating: “We have neither art nor part in him; nor has he ever received or will receive any commission from Us; being a vain man full of himself and ill-disposed towards Us and towards the Holy See.”

 Yet Angelo Maria Querini continued his construction work on building in Brescia.
 The Queriniana Library is a prestigious building that arose around a large architectural program to complete religious center of Brescia.
 The project revolved around new cathedral and episcopal palace located next to Broletto Palace which was seat of Venetian governor.
 Reasons of decorum pushed for reorganization of spaces adapting them to current taste and personality of new prelate enhancing his prestige.
-That which Querini did may seem redundant patronage sometimes exaggerated continuously affixing memories of his work on buildings he restored.
-In courtyard Venezia Palace (residence of Venetian ambassadors in Rome one his many assignments) he had seven commemorative plaques applied difficult not to remember it.
-While inside Queriniana Library monochromes by Antonio Callegari narrate life Cardinal Querini from birth religious education to travels.
+His patronage, at times, appeared excessive, as he frequently affixed commemorative markers on buildings he restored.

 Visiting libraries in Venice